willb/openshift-ml-workflows-workshop/README.md

 Our slides from presenting the lab at Red Hat Summit 2019 are available [as a PDF](./slides/rendered/ml-workflows-for-developers.pdf) or [as a movie](./slides/rendered/ml-workflows-for-developers.m4v).

 This repository is also intended to demonstrate the [new reproducible workshops standards](https://github.com/sophwats/reproducible-workshops) that are currently under development.
+We've intentionally let it fall short of the standard in places and have [filed issues](https://github.com/willb/openshift-ml-workflows-workshop/issues) about these shortcomings.
 Feedback is welcome.